Back to blogs

 Decentralized finance (DeFi)

-• Decentralized Exchanges (DEXes): Platforms like Uniswap and SushiSwap facilitate direct cryptocurrency trading.
+• Decentralized Exchanges (DEXes): Platforms like Uniswap and SushiSwap facilitate direct crypto trading.

 Non-fungible tokens (NFTs)